 Hell, we’ve tried to dress it up through the centuries: fried onions, bacon.
 Liver almost ruined both those things for me.
 Can you even imagine…hating bacon?
 Today we have 163 mustards from which to choose.
 What we really have is 163 failed attempts to mask-not enhance-the taste of liver.
 (For something to be enhanced, it has to have something going for it in the first place.)

 So why do we eat liver?
 Because it’s plentiful and inexpensive.
 Wait!
 So is cardboard!
 Aha!
 They might taste the same, but liver is good for you whereas everyone who has ever read a cereal box knows that cardboard probably causes cancer.
+And all of us have probably had this interchange at the dinner table:

-Alec: What if I don’t?
+You: What if I don’t?

-Aunt Connie: You’ll be punished.
+Mom: You’ll be punished.

-Alec: Really?
+You: Really?
 The only thing worse than eating this liver would be eating my own liver.

 Happy Birthday Cuz!!
 Go easy on your liver.“